dinozio-design/03-Password-Generator-JavaScript/README.md

 ## Description

 In this week's Challenge!
-I created a web application from scratch!
-It will be a portfolio page, to which I will add as the course progresses.
+I modified starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
+It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.The password can include special characters.

 <!-- To create a responsive design this portfolio, I used some advanced CSS techniques, such as:
 * flexbox,